 A four-wheel drive is required to get to this stop.

 Continue on past the Garden of the Gods to reach Polihua Beach, another untouched portion of Lanai.
-This stretch is sand is also one of the longest across the entire Hawaiian Island chain, despite the fact that it is on one of the smallest islands.
+This stretch is sand is also one of the longest in the Hawaiian Islands, despite the fact that it is on one of the smallest islands.
 This secluded beach is also perfect for just lying on the sand, although not for swimming as the waves can be quite violent here.

 A four-wheel drive is also required for this stop.